Oriental Mindoro: Banilad Beach

 The place is a good spot for picnicking and swimming, especially during the summer.
 It is located in Pili, Pinamalayan, and can be reached by taking a jeepney to the port of Barangay Wawa, then an hour's ride by motorized banca to the beach.

 Bongol Beach

 It is a secluded beach, with a 2 km white sand beach.
 It is located in Bongol, Pinamalayan, and can be reached in two hours by boarding a Bongol-bound jeepney from the town proper of Pinamalayan and then a tricycle to the beach area.

 Tamaraw Falls

-The 423 ft waterfalls, situated alongside the road, is actually a series of asymmetrical falls, leading to the grand one, dropping to a frothy waterbed below.
+The 423 ft waterfalls, situated alongside the road, are actually a series of asymmetrical falls, leading to the grand one, dropping to a frothy waterbed below.
 The cascading waterfalls are a great attraction to passers-by.
 Tamaraw Falls is located in Barangay Villaflor, Puerto Galera.
 It can be reached in two hours by taking a jeepney bound for Barangay Villaflor from Puerto Galera, or Calapan.